Vehicle registration plate: Indonesia

 The plates usually have their expiration dates shown below or very few on the top of the serial numbers, indicating its expiry month and year, so if it says (12•26) it means that the plate expires at December 2026, so the owner of the vehicle should pay tax and get a new plate at that time, to which the process is redone every five years.
-A new plate design introduced in April 2011 eliminates a white line circling the whole plate and has a thinner typeface.
+A new plate design introduced in April 2011 eliminates a white line circling the whole plate and has a thinner typeface until it was replaced in 2022.

 Iran

 Iranian license plates have had European standard dimensions since 2005.
 Each province in Iran has multiple unique, two-digit codes that are included at the right end of the license plates in a distinguished square outline, above which the word "ایران" or "Iran" has been written.
 A province's license plates will not be issued with a new code unless all possible combinations with the old code have been issued.

 In Tehran, the first code to be issued for the province was code 11, and subsequent codes all increased by 11 as well (meaning codes 11, 22, 33, ..., 99 are unique to Tehran.)
 Ever since code 99 was fully issued, the new codes for Tehran have started from 10 and subsequently increased by 10 (10, 20, 30, ...).

-Private vehicles plates are black on white with a blue strip on the left.
+Private vehicles' plates are black on white with a blue strip on the left.
 The code in the square represents the regional codes.
 The letter can be dependent on where the car's owner's principal address is located.
 For example, while regional code "83" belongs to Fars Province, letter "م" (M) is dedicated to residents of Larestan County, while letter "هـ" (H) is dedicated to Jahrom County residents.